algobulls/algobulls_help_site/docs/member/strategy-card.md

 ![StrategyCard](imgs/sc12.png)

 Snapshot Tool - This tool helps you take a screenshot.
-Download the plot as PNG by using the snapshot tool from the Toolbar
+Download the plot as PNG by using the snapshot tool from the Toolbar.

 ![StrategyCard](imgs/sc13.png)

-Zoom Tool - Zoom in to the plot by using the magnifying glass tool
+Zoom Tool - Zoom in to the plot by using the magnifying glass tool.

 ![StrategyCard](imgs/sc14.png)

-Pan Tool - The Pan tool enables you to move the view vertically or horizontally
+Pan Tool - The Pan tool enables you to move the view vertically or horizontally.

 ![StrategyCard](imgs/sc15.png)

-Zoom in/Zoom Out - Magnify or reduce the view of your image with the Zoom in/Zoom out tool
+Zoom in/Zoom Out - Magnify or reduce the view of your image with the Zoom in/Zoom out tool.

 ![StrategyCard](imgs/sc16.png)